scrabbletank/farhome-rules/monstroustreasure.md

  | **Defense:** | 2/2 | **AP:** | 11 |
  | **Wounds:** | 9 | **Challenge:** | 8 |
  | **Move/Sprint:** | 5/3 | **Size:** | Large |
+___
 |STR|DEX|STA|INT|WIL|CHA|
 |:---:|:---:|:---:|:---:|:---:|:---:|
 |4/2|0/0|4/2|-2/0|1/0|-2/0|

 ___
+***Tremorsense.*** This creature can see through vibrations in the ground, sensing creatures within 7 tiles of it.
+This has no effect on flying creatures.

 ***Burrow.*** As part of it's movement the Burrowbeast may burrow or unburrow as long as it is on earth or sand.
 After burrowing or unburrowing it cannot do this again until its next turn.

 **Actions**

-***Claw.*** *Melee Attack:* 4 AP, 2/2/1/0/0</br>On hit deals 1/1 in slashing damage.
+***Claw.*** *Melee Attack:* 4 AP, 2/2/1/0/0 - On hit deals 1/1 in slashing damage.

-***Bite.*** *Melee Attack:* 7 AP, 2/3/1/0/0</br>On hit deals 1/3 in piercing damage.
+***Bite.*** *Melee Attack:* 7 AP, 2/3/1/0/0 - On hit deals 1/3 in piercing damage.

-***Dive.*** *Melee Attack, Maneuver:* 7 AP, Range 3, 2/2/1/0/0</br>Can only be used while the Burrowbeast is above ground.
-The Burrowbeast jumps up to 3 tiles, landing on one or more creatures.
-All creatures the Burrowbeast land on make a Strength or Dexterity save.
-On hit they take 0/3 in bludgeoning damage, being knocked prone on a critical.
+***Dive.*** *Melee Attack, Maneuver:* 7 AP, Range 2, 2/2/1/0/0 - Can only be used while the Burrowbeast is burrowed.
+The burrowbeast unburrows, leaping up to 2 tiles and landing on one or more creature.
+All creatures make a Strength or Dexterity save against this roll.
+On fail they take 0/3 in bludgeoning damage and are knocked prone, being grappled by the burrowbeast on a critical.
 ___

 #### Griffin